Gowtham-app-developer/Android-Interview-Questions/CORE_JAVA.md

 ## Why Multiple Inheritance is Not Supported in Java

+- To reduce the complexity and simplify the language, multiple inheritance is not supported in java.
 - Consider a case where class A extends class B and Class C and both class B and C have the same method display().
 - Now java compiler cannot decide, which display method it should inherit.
 - To prevent such situation, multiple inheritances is not allowed in java.